 Are there any contraindications to PRP?

 There are very few contraindications.
 Obviously, patient’s with bleeding disorders or hematologic diseases may not qualify for this in-office procedure.
 Check with Drs.
-Elias or Jun to determine if PRP is right for you.
+Elias, Stephens or Verratti to determine if PRP is right for you.

 Our mission is to provide the most Caring and Compassionate Leading Edge Surgical Care possible and to always hold the patient in the highest regard, respecting their desires and needs for treatment.

 Schedule an online appointment or call us today at (626)440-0099Make an Appointment